History

 Graduation Requirements

-18 credits of history are required, which equates to 3 full years of history courses.
+18 credits of history are required, which equate to 3 full years of history courses.
 6 of these credits must be in United States History.

 Course Sequences

-Honors: The Creation of the Modern World, Honors → The Modern World, Honors → Advanced Placement American History → AP Macro or Micro Economics
+Honors: Leadership and Citizenship in World History Honors → Entrepreneurship and the Environment in World History Honors → Advanced Placement American History → AP Macro or Micro Economics OR World History: Ancient Civilizations Honors

 History Courses